 My suspense of belief, of the novel's world, was complete while reading.
 I took for granted that the incredible amount of research by the author into historical facts was accurate (who am I to argue) and everything said about the relationship between witches, vampires and daemons seemed logical.
 The fact that they could all become friends, and because of their friendship, attract enemies, seemed to work completely.
 I found the novel a page turner, so why only four stars?

 Someone reviewed this novel after hearing the audio version and commented that the accents of the characters were well portrayed by the reader.
 I can completely understand this but, as I found, time and again while reading, I didn't know who was speaking and the voice of a narrator would have helped enormously.
 Three-way telephone conversations were confusing, a host of people in the same room even more so.
-Far too often a paragraph of speech is completed by 'said Matthew' for instance, shocking you into changing the voice you just read in, or even going back in the story.
+Far too often a whole paragraph of speech is completed by 'said Matthew' for instance, shocking you into changing the voice you just read in, or even making you go back in the story.
 There are even instances of a character thinking, acting, speaking, but then you find out that the speech is by someone else.
 It would be interesting to find out how the narrator in the audio version coped and whether they had to re-read parts and change the character voice on the second read.

 Some reviews that I read mentioned an editor being needed and I agree.
 The film running in the author's head is clear to her with regard to who is speaking, but that needs to be conveyed to the reader.
 I thought this all the way through the book and was shocked at the end, on reading the acknowledgements, that not only was an initial editor thanked but also a second editor 'to polish things up.'